Spinal Cord Abscess

 Surgical Therapy

-Once MRI has localized the abscess, laminectomy is performed to expose the lesion and surrounding cord.[10]
-Laminectomy is usually performed one level above and below the abscess edges for complete abscess visualization.
+Once MRI has localized the abscess, laminectomy is performed to expose the lesion and the surrounding cord.[18]
+Laminectomy is usually performed 1 level above and below the abscess edges for complete abscess visualization.
 The dura is opened and the area of spinal cord involvement, as indicated by swelling, hemorrhage, and distended veins, is identified.

-During the preoperative phases, dexamethasone is used to reduce cord swelling.
+During preoperative phases, dexamethasone is used to reduce cord swelling.
 The usual dosage is 4-10 mg every 6 hours.

 Intravenous antibiotic therapy is continued for a minimum of 6 weeks following surgery.
 Similar to the preoperative period, dexamethasone can be used during the postoperative phase to reduce cord swelling.
 The usual dosage is 4-10 mg every 6 hours.
-Steroids are tapered on a delayed basis (eg, after 2 wk of treatment).
+Steroids are tapered on a delayed basis (eg, after 2 weeks of treatment).

 Author